 Read about the skills and responsibilities of a museum/gallery exhibition officer.

 It's your job to take on the management and conservation of heritage sites such as museums, historic buildings, ancient monuments and other properties.
-This heritage job focuses on balancing the preservation of historically important sites with ensuring projects are sustainable from a business perspective.
+The job focuses on balancing the preservation of historically important sites with ensuring all projects are sustainable from a business perspective.

 The largest employers of heritage managers are English Heritage, the National Trust, Historic Scotland and National Museum Wales.

-This line of work is open to all graduates although a relevant degree in history, heritage, archaeology, library and information services, education or geography may be useful.
-A museum work-based postgraduate qualification is not essential, although a pre-entry qualification in heritage or museum management shows evidence of commitment.
+This line of work is open to all graduates, although a relevant degree in history, heritage, archaeology, library and information services, education or geography may be useful.
+A museum work-based postgraduate qualification isn't essential, although a pre-entry qualification in heritage or museum management shows evidence of commitment.

 Take a look at the responsibilities of a heritage manager.